-(formerly African-American Literature, 1930-Present)
+(formerly African-American Literature, 1930-Present) 3 units

-Prerequisite: Completion of ENGL 101.
 This course surveys the literary, social, and cultural aspects of African American novels, drama, short stories, essays, and poetry, with a concentration on material from the last century to the present, and its relevance to the many histories, writings, and voices that have both shaped and reflected African American experience.
-How African Americans see and portray themselves, and how they are seen and portrayed by others, in relation to the dominant Western culture, to issues 180 English 2014-2015 AVC College Catalog of racism and sexism, and to the themes of identity, representation, and social power, will be critically explored.
+How African Americans see and portray themselves, and how they are seen and portrayed by others, in relation to the dominant Western culture, to issues of racism and sexism, and to the themes of identity, representation, and social power, will be critically explored.
 (CSU, UC, AVC)